-The American Psychological Association found no increased risk of adverse mental health outcomes for women having a legal, first-trimester abortion.
-90 The National Cancer Institute concluded that abortion does not increase one's risk of breast cancer.
-91 may not even need to make that decision.
-Schedule a previability ultrasound at our La Habra center."
+The American Psychological Association found no increased risk of adverse mental health outcomes for women having a legal, first-trimester abortion.90 The National Cancer Institute concluded that abortion does not increase one's risk of breast cancer.91

 False information about miscarriage was also common.
-While the medical community agrees that 10%-15% of detectable pregnancies result in miscarriage, 92 CPCs claimed that the likelihood of miscarriage is significantly higher.
+While the medical community agrees that 10%-15% of detectable pregnancies result in miscarriage,92 CPCs claimed that the likelihood of miscarriage is significantly higher.